Terms and Conditions

 1. Supplier identification

-The website is owned by The Thomas Hardy Society (‘we’, ‘us’) and the data controller is Mike Nixon, Treasurer and Secretary.
+The website is owned by The Thomas Hardy Society (‘we’, ‘us’) and the data controllers are Dr Tracy Hayes, Secretary, and Dr Graham Roberts, Treasurer.
 We recognise our responsibilities under GDPR legislation, including the responsibility to report any breach to the Information Commissioner within 72 hours of becoming aware of such a breach.

 We will only store your personal information if you choose to provide it to us, for example in order to register with us to become a member, and any personal information you do supply will only be used for the purposes stated below, for example to provide the level of service you have requested.
-Any personal data we hold about you will be deleted if/when your membership of the Thomas Hardy Society comes to an end.
+We retain your membership details in accordance with the General Data Protection Regulations.
+Your information will only be retained and used for legitimate Thomas Hardy Society purposes.
+Your membership details will not be divulged to a third party without your explicit permission.
+Confidentiality is important and the Thomas Hardy Society reassures members that all personal and financial details are kept in an appropriately secure confidential database.

 Individuals who wish to become members of The Thomas Hardy Society are asked to provide name and contact details as part of the membership application process.
 We use this information for the purposes of membership management and renewal (name and contact details); to fulfil the member’s stated preferences for receipt of our journals (postal or email address); to provide secure access to the members portal of the website (email address); to send regular newsletters in the form of email (email address; we do not send newsletters by post); and to send occasional messages that we believe will be of interest to members, for example, notification of special events.
 The data we collect is used only by The Thomas Hardy Society.
 It is not shared with our partner online shop at thomashardysocietyshop.com nor with anyone outside the charity.
 We do not collect or store financial information on this site.
 We may share information collected on this site under the following circumstances: